mariaeid/PHP_Assignment_1/README.md

 * Javascript

-## Authors
+## Author

 * **Maria Eidland**

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments
+## Testers

-Testers: Beatrice Svensson, Emma Alborn
+Beatrice Svensson & Emma Alborn